AlphaGit/alphas-manifesto-blog/_posts/2018/2018-12-03-ethics-in-artificial-intelligence.md

 excerpt_separator: <!--more-->
 subtitle: Review of a very interesting meetup by Dr McKillop
 description: >-
-  Learn about the ethical considerations surrounding AI and the impact of technology on people's opinion in this blog post, featuring a meetup by Dr.
-  Chris McKillop on the topic.
-Explore the implications of cognitive biases, the trolley dilemma and more.
+  Ethics in AI discussed, including cognitive biases, impact on public, and responsibility.
 ---